Project One (San Francisco): Community Memory

-Created in 1973 by Lee Felsenstein, Efrem Lipkin, Ken Colstad, Jude Milhon, and Mark Szpakowski, Community Memory was the first public computerized bulletin board system.
-One of Community Memory's founders Lee Felsenstein went on to play a central role in the development of the personal computer.
+Community Memory was the first public computerized bulletin board system.
+It was created in 1973 by Lee Felsenstein, Efrem Lipkin, Ken Colstad, Jude Milhon, and Mark Szpakowski.
+One of Community Memory's founders, Lee Felsenstein, went on to play a central role in the development of the personal computer.

 Social Services Referral Directory

 Prior to the publication and distribution of the Social Service Referral Directory, social workers and other staff in San Francisco's many agencies relied on personal rolodexes, pamphlets and lists in order to refer their clients for additional and appropriate services.
 Critical information within agencies changed frequently and successful referrals required up to date and complete information.
 The idea that a solution utilizing the Resource One computer was possible came from Charles Bolton.

 A design, development and implementation team at Resource One (Mary Janowitz, Chris Macie, Sherry Reson, Mya Shone) utilized their donated SDS 940 mainframe computer, programmed by Chris Macie to handle information storage and retrieval.
 A standardized format and data collection process resulted in agency listings printed on three-hole punch paper.
 Loose-leaf binders were distributed to the participating agencies, who paid a nominal fee to be mailed a monthly packet including ten new listings and ten to twenty revised listings.

 While some agency people sent in information as programs or capacities or locations changed, maintaining current information — and adding listings — depended on project staff making direct telephone contact with agency personnel.
 Listings were sorted alphabetically behind tabs and index pages provided an overview regarding neighborhoods, languages spoken, types of service and other critical criteria.

 Joan Lefkowitz joined the team early in 1974, then Katerina Lanner-Cusin came on board.
 The following year, a conversation with The United Way of the Bay Area, and the heads of San Francisco Social Services and the Zellerbach Family Fund, resulted in the United Way assuming responsibility.
 In the summer of 1994, the United Way determined they were unable to maintain the service.
 The San Francisco Public Library (SFPL) took over and renamed it the San Francisco Community Services Directory aka Community Services Data Base.
 SFPL maintained it as an online database through spring of 2009.
 Sometime in the ‘90s the library decided it was duplicative of other, mainly web-based, resources and discontinued it.
 People in the social services world wish it still existed and Lefkowitz, then the Library's Web Service Manager, commented that the SSRD represented a "ground breaking use of technology."